jjatria/cpran-www/docs/commands/install/index.md

     However, this is conceptually _not_ part of the name.

-    Since user's might be tempted to include it in the name of the plugin, we remove it, and issue a warning to slowly teach them to Do The Right Thing™
+    Since user's might be tempted to include it in the name of the plugin, we remove it, and issue a warning to slowly teach them to Do The Right Thing™.

     The method takes the reference to a list of plugin names, and returns a reference to the same list, without the prefix.